advanced-security-demo/ghas-developer-bootcamp/exercises/developer-exercises-day1.md

 ---

-### Exercise 4 - Code Scanning and CodeQL (20 mins)
+### Exercise 6 - Code Scanning and CodeQL (15 mins)

 ### Enabling code scanning

 1. On the `Security` tab, in the **Vulnerability alerts** section, click **Code scanning**, and then click the **Configure scanning tool** button.

-2. Select `Set Up -> Advanced` and choose `CodeQL` as the analysis tool.
+You will be directed to the `Code security and analysis` section of the repository settings.
+Click the drop down button **Set up** which provides two choices (Default, Advanced) - please select **Advanced** for this lab in order to generate the CodeQL related workflow file.

-3. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.
+2. Review the created Action workflow file `codeql-analysis.yml` and choose `Start commit` to accept the default proposed workflow.

-4. Head over to the `Actions` tab to see the created workflow in action.
+3. Head over to the `Actions` tab to see the created workflow in action.
 Click on the workflow to view details and status for each analysis job.

 ### Reviewing any failed analysis job